conp-pcno-training/SDC-LOSSLESS-QC/_episodes/04-interacting_with_the_data.md

 teaching: 15
 exercises: 45
 questions:
-- "How do I make changes while doing the quality check?"
+- "How do I make changes while doing the quality control?"
 objectives:
 - "Understand how to use the keyboard and mouse to interact with the EEG scroll plots to flag and unflag components and periods of time."
 keypoints: